karimgamaleldin/KTorch/README.md

 KTorch is a dedicated repository for machine learning and deep learning algorithms.
 It contains handcrafted implementations of popular machine learning algorithms, neural networks' layers, autograd engine and much more.

+## Build Status
+- The project is currently in development
+- Implemented and Ready to use Machine Learning Algorithms, Neural Network layers and others can be found in the `Features & Algorithms` section
+- Transformers are being tested
+- CNNs are being tested
+- RNNs, LSTMs and GRU are under development

 ## Tech Stack

 <div align="center>